 Like most traits honed while young, it’s taken up residence for good.
 I lap the flat I share with my boyfriend now and survey it for opportunity, considering whether the minimalist walls I admired last week, are actually, self-consciously bare.
 If our cornflower blue bedroom could do with a border, and how and where I can deposit some vintage chintz.
 I've learned a lot along the way, some of which, should you be decorating, can hopefully help you, too.

 It’s tempting to embark on an overhaul.
 To usher in a new aesthetic that will speak to your new - for now - creative ardor, but hold fire.
 Often the most original and compelling rooms are a result of layering over time.
 The acquisition of an antique chest that actually - cocks head - looks quite charming next to that old IKEA shelf.
-Trends are a) transient and b) tyrannical, making our homes all look the same, which means that while I still appreciate my Anissa Kermiche Love Handles Vase, seeing it on every other table on every other feed, does make me feel differently about it.
+Trends are a) transient and b) tyrannical, which means that while I still appreciate my Anissa Kermiche Love Handles Vase, seeing it on every other table on every other feed, does make me feel differently about it.

 Don't be afraid to...